Symmetry of screening masses of mesons in two-flavor lattice QCD at high temperatures: Introduction

 On each ensemble of O(1000-10000) trajectories, we measure the two-point mesonic correlation functions in 6 different iso-triplet channels every 50 trajectories.
 With the screening masses obtained from fitting the correlators, we examine the symmetry at each simulated temperature and quark mass.
 In our main analysis of the mesonic correlators, the standard $SU(2)_L\times SU(2)_R$ chiral symmetry is examined by the difference between the vector $V$ and axial vector $A$ correlators.
 The tensor $T_t$ and $X_t$ channels (definitions will be given below), rather than scalar $S$(noisy) and pseudoscalar $PS$ channels, are useful to estimate how much the axial $U(1)_A$ anomaly effect remains.
+In lattice QCD, the isospin triplet $S$ channel has been difficult to precisely measure.
+As a possible reason, it was pointed out in \cite{Mathur:2006bs} that the isospin triplet $S$ channel may couple to many composite meson states.
+Therefore, study of the $U(1)_A$ as well as any other underlying quark symmetries using the $S$ channel should be considered alongside an additional probe.
 Because of the Matsubara mass, the system may exhibit the chiral-spin $SU(2)_{CS}$ symmetry mentioned above.
 In our previous work at higher temperatures \cite{Rohrhofer:2017grg, Rohrhofer:2019qwq, Rohrhofer:2019qal} we observed the emergence of this $SU(2)_{CS}$ symmetry from the correlator ratios among $V$, $A$, $T_t$ and $X_t$.
 A similar observation simulating quarks with a good chiral symmetry was reported in Refs.~\cite{Chiu:2023hnm,Chiu:2024jyz,Chiu:2024bqx}.
 In this work, we revisit this enlarged symmetry group, computing the screening masses and simulating lower temperatures down to $T\sim 147$ MeV, which is $\sim 0.9 T_c$.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:corr}, we disucuss the general functional form of the mesonic correlators and the possible pattern of the symmetry at high temperatures.
 In particular, we address the enhancement of symmetry compared to the original QCD using the effective theory of heavy quarks due to the Matsubara mass.
 Our lattice setups as well as our methodology for how to extract the screening mass are addressed in Sec.~\ref{sec:lattice}.
 Numerical results for our lattices are given in Sec.~\ref{sec:results}.
 And finally, we give a summary and discuss our numerical results in Sec.~\ref{sec:summary}.
 Some results in this work were already given in \cite{Ward:2024wze} and preliminary results for $N_f=2+1$ simulations were presented in \cite{Ward:2024tdm}.
 We also refer the readers to Refs.~\cite{Aoki:2021qws, JLQCD:2024xey, Goswami:2024kcq} for the related works from the JLQCD finite $T$ project.